 And for the brief time I was in the company of Molly, she made me better: Love can do that to a man.
 The desire to please a loved woman can be be a powerfully motivating force of nature and this love has the power to intesify the senses, sharpen the focus, soften the fear, and bring ones realization of self worth to a positive culmination of purpose.
 I aquired the desire to try harder and do more to expand myself, my life, my skills; to be a better photographer.
 In a way, because of Molly and the inspiration I garnered from being with her, I decided to leave my comfortable existence in Yosemite Valley after eleven years and move to Colorado to pursue a college degree in professional photography.

-Ella Fitzgerald only performed one more time at the Hollywood Bowl during her life about one year after the performance I have documented here and, plagued by serious health problems, she gave her final public performance at Carnegie Hall in 1991, and passed away in 1996.
+Ella Fitzgerald only performed five times at the Hollywood Bowl during her lifetime, and her last performance there was about one year after the performance I have documented here.
+Plagued by serious health problems, she gave her final public performance at Carnegie Hall in 1991, and passed away in 1996.
 And now, nostalgically looking back, I am happy that I decided to bring my camera that evening and let it intrude a bit on the experience.